lonycell/grafana.v7/docs/sources/features/dashboard/links.md

 ### Add a link to a URL

 Add a link to a URL at the top of your current dashboard.
 You can link to any available URL, including dashboards, panels, or external sites.
-You can even [control the time range](https://grafana.com/docs/grafana/latest/reference/timerange/#controlling-time-range-using-url) to ensure the user is zoomed in on the right data in Grafana.
+You can even [control the time range](https://grafana.com/docs/grafana/latest/reference/timerange/#controlling-time-range-using-url) to ensure the user is zoomed in on the right data in ThingSPIN.

 1. While viewing the dashboard you want to link, click the gear at the top of the screen to open **Dashboard settings**.
 1. Click **Links** and then click **Add Dashboard Link** or **New**.